 Showcase your involvement

 - Does your organization support a cause?
 Highlight that cause on your social media–and highlight them often.
-If you take part of a charity event, take pictures and post them!
+If you take part in a charity event, take pictures and post them!
 Clients love to see that you care about your community.

 - If you’ve got a great service that you want to promote —run likes, comments and sharing contests on your posted content to generate more traffic to your page.
 This is a great motivator to build “likes” and engagement from people who are genuinely interested in what you have to offer!